The Translation Layer.

-Seeing where things are quietly losing shape, before decisions harden.
+Seeing where things are quietly losing shape, before it’s too late.

 Most leadership problems don’t arrive suddenly.
 They form quietly, while teams stay busy and outcomes drift.The Alignment Assessment helps senior leaders see where priorities, decisions and execution are starting to lose shape.
 While there is still room to act.This is not a transformation initiative.
 It is a clarity intervention.